UfiairENE/UfiairENE/README.md

 Shell

-I’m currently improving on all skills cos learning everyday is gangster I’m looking forward to collaborating on projects that help growth and optimize development You can reach me on irenecufia@gmail.com
+I’m currently improving on all skills cos learning everyday is gangster Feel free to reach out and connect with me here on GitHub or find me on LinkedIn to start a conversation.
+I’m looking forward to collaborating on projects that help growth and optimize development

 <!---
 UfiairENE/UfiairENE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.